google/googletest/docs/advanced.md

 As with assertion macros, you can stream a custom message into `GTEST_SKIP()`.

-## Teaching googletest How to Print Your Values
+## Teaching GoogleTest How to Print Your Values

-When a test assertion such as `EXPECT_EQ` fails, googletest prints the argument values to help you debug.
+When a test assertion such as `EXPECT_EQ` fails, GoogleTest prints the argument values to help you debug.
 It does this using a user-extensible value printer.

 This printer knows how to print built-in C++ types, native arrays, STL